KevGildea/KinePose/6DOF/README.md

 ## [KinePose.exe](Dist/KinePose.exe)

 This tool performs 6DOF inverse kinematics (IK) analysis on human pose data using 3D keypoints and a user-defined kinematic chain.
 It includes options for both frame-by-frame and temporal optimisations, with features to load and process kinematic chain data, keypoints, and motion visualisations.
-Run on a Windows machine as administrator
+Run on a Windows machine as administrator.

 ### Key features: